chrischank/fastAPI_up42/README.md

 # Goal

-The goal of this challenge is to create a simple API in Python that, for a provided geometry, searches a Sentinel-2 satellite scene and computes the average NDVI (Normalized Difference Vegetation Index) value.
+The goal of this challenge is to `create a simple API in Python` that, for a provided geometry, searches a Sentinel-2 satellite scene and computes the `average NDVI (Normalized Difference Vegetation Index)` value.
 The output would be a single NDVI value (e.g. 0.72) representing the mean NDVI value of that image.
 The provided geometry (see page 2) is an agricultural area at the river Mosel.
 You can think of this solution as a simple way to assess the vegetation health of this area.

 ### Tasks

- - [ ] Implement your solution in Python 3.x.
+ - [ ] Implement your solution in `Python 3.x`.
- - [ ] Use the Element 84 Earth Search API to search and fetch the Sentinel-2 imagery (library suggestions: requests, rasterio).
+ - [ ] Use the [Element 84 Earth Search API](https://www.element84.com/earth-search/) to search and fetch the Sentinel-2 imagery (library suggestions: requests, rasterio).
 The selected Sentinel-2 scene should be the most recent scene that covers the geometry, with a cloud cover below 40%.
- - [ ] Implement a method to compute the average NDVI value.
+ - [ ] Implement a method to compute the `average NDVI` value.
- - [ ] Implement at least 3 unit tests for your code.
+ - [ ] Implement at least `3 unit tests` for your code.
- - [ ] Provide your solution as a simple API (e.g. using FastAPI) that outputs the average NDVI value.
+ - [ ] Provide your solution as a `simple API` (e.g. using [FastAPI](https://fastapi.tiangolo.com/)) that outputs the `average NDVI` value.
- - [ ] Provide a README with instructions on how to set up, run and test your solution.
+ - [ ] Provide a `README` with instructions on how to set up, run and test your solution.
- - [ ] Think about project structure, code quality and Python best practices.
+ - [ ] Think about `project structure, code quality and Python best practices`.
- - [ ] Submit your solution as a git project in a ZIP file.
+ - [ ] Submit your solution as a `git project` in a ZIP file.

 ### Bonus Tasks

- - [ ] Make use of the Cloud Optimized Geotiff format to fetch and calculate the NDVI value only for the pixels over the provided geometry instead of the full image.
+ - [ ] Make use of the `Cloud Optimized Geotiff` format to fetch and calculate the NDVI value only for the pixels over the provided geometry instead of the full image.
- - [ ] Implement additional unit tests that mock the SAT-API response.
+ - [ ] Implement additional `unit tests` that mock the SAT-API response.
- - [ ] Perform async requests into the Element84 API.
+ - [ ] Perform async requests into the `Element84 API`.

 ## Folder structure